 International Child Custody Laws

-International Parental Kidnapping Crime Act of 1993: This international law imposes a fine and/or imprisonment to any parent who removes a child from the United States when they are unlawful in doing so.
-Therefore, a non-custodial parent who steals their child away from the custodial parent and takes the child outside of the United States may be criminally prosecuted.
-The choices that you have will depend on whether the other country involved has signed an international treaty called the "Hague Convention."
+International Parental Kidnapping Crime Act of 1993: This international law imposes a fine and/or imprisonment to any parent who removes a child from the United States when they have not been permitted by the court to do so.
+A non-custodial parent who steals their child away from the custodial parent and takes the child outside of the United States may be criminally prosecuted.
+This option depends on whether the other country involved has signed an international treaty called the "Hague Convention."

 International Child Custody Resource